BLAKE0709/MoneyModules/replit.md

   * API integration for ChatGPT data import and analysis
   * Addresses critical market need: proving students can "use AI to make businesses better"

+- June 25, 2025: ScholarshipScout "useful v1" deployed for real-world use
+  * Live scholarship database with 8 major scholarships (Coca-Cola, Gates, Dell, etc.)
+  * AI-powered eligibility matching based on GPA, demographics, majors, activities
+  * Smart ranking with competitiveness analysis and time-to-complete estimates
+  * Personalized AI recommendations for each scholarship opportunity
+  * Real scholarship amounts totaling $200k+ in available funding
+  * Ready for Chloe's immediate use in her college application process

 - June 25, 2025: Major UX enhancements implemented
   * Enhanced Essay cards with hover effects and quick actions
   * Real-time search and filtering across all content